DTFDev/Presale-Contract/README.md

 *Scenario B - Soft cap is hit and 90% of the ETH + ALL of the tokens remaining in the contract will be used to back LP.*

-*Scenario C - Soft cap is not hit and the ETH will be refundable via claim to the presale participants until the presale is reset* (After that users cant claim a refund but their contribution is still mapped)*
+*Scenario C - Soft cap is not hit and the ETH will be refundable via claim to the presale participants until the presale is reset* (After that users cant claim a refund until after the presale - their contributions are all still mapped)*

 4. Contribute to the Presale:
 Users can contribute to the presale by sending ETH to the contract address.
 This is done by simply sending ETH to the contract address or calling the buy function.